cmorganl/MICB405-Metagenomics/README.md

 # MICB405-Metagenomics
-A metagenome annotation workflow for UBC's Microbiology 405 course (Bioinformatics)
+A metagenome annotation workflow for UBC's MICB405 Microbial Bioinformatics course

 ## Outline

-Data used for this project is from Saanich Inlet, a seasonally-anoxic fjord.
+Data used for this project is from Saanich Inlet, a seasonally-anoxic fjord on the coast of Vancoiver Island British Columbia that provides a model ecosystem for studying microbial commuity responses to ocean deoxygenation.
 These data are described further in the series of Scientific Data publications ([geochemical data](https://www.nature.com/articles/sdata2017159) and [multi-omic data](https://www.nature.com/articles/sdata2017160)).
+You can access these papers as well as additional background information on the study site and phenomenon of oxygen minimum zone expansion on Connect.

-The goal of this workflow is to annotate metagenome-assembled genomes (MAGs) and reconstruct the nitrogen cycle through the water column.
+The primary objective of this workflow is to annotate metagenome-assembled genomes (MAGs) and reconstruct the nitrogen cycle in relation to defined water column oxygen gradients in Saanich Inlet.

-To begin, metagenome sequencing reads were downloaded for samples from August 2013 (cruise 72):
+To begin, metagenome sequencing reads were downloaded for samples sourced from different water column depths on August 2013 (cruise 72):
 ```
 SRR3719539
 SRR3719544